dvdsk/zstacker/README.md

 This is tested and only supports the `CC2652P USB Dongle` (Sonoff zigbee 3.0 USB dongle plus

+# Acknowledgements

+This would have been quite hard if I could read the `zigbee-herdsman` and `zigpy-znp` code.
+Many thanks to their authors and contributors.

 # License

 The code in `ts_fragment` files belongs to 'Koen Kanters' and was auto translated